nnhjs/nnhjs/README.md

 I am currently working as a Frontend Engineer for [Bot It AI](https://bot-it.ai/).
 I usually work with javascript and react.
-I like to do everything.
+I like do everything.
 Nice to meet you 👋

-"Stay hungry, stay foolish" -- Steve Jobs
+"Stay hungry, stay foolish" - Steve Jobs

 ### Check out my social medias: